Course syllabus for Psychological Treatment, Including Psychotherapy

 Module 5, Patient care under supervision and mechanisms of change in psychological treatment, 6 credits

-In addition to what is presented in part 1 (Patient work under supervision), students will, with the help of recorded lectures, discussions in supervision groups and in-depth study of the literature, reflect on mechanisms of change in psychological treatment, with a focus on the patient work they conduct.
+In addition to what is presented in module 1 (Patient work under supervision), students will, with the help of recorded lectures, discussions in supervision groups and in-depth study of the literature, reflect on mechanisms of change in psychological treatment, with a focus on the patient work they conduct.
 The module also aims to provide students with the opportunity to critically reflect on different theoretical perspectives on treatment in terms of their similarities and differences, strengths and potential limitations, and to discuss their focus on different mechanisms of change and central specific methods and techniques versus non-specific therapeutic factors (for example, therapeutic alliance and general therapist skills).

 Teaching methods